Contra (New England)

 A2: Balance & Swing neighbour.

-B1: Holding hands in fours, with the lady on her partner’s right, Circle left three places,
+B1: Holding hands in fours, with the man on his partner’s left, Circle left 3 places,

-B2: Pass across (to left of neighbor), ladies hinge left, men turn right, through to a crossways wave,
+B2: Couples Pass the Ocean (to the left of neighbors) - ladies hinge each other left, men curl right - into a crossways wave),

 Balance the Wave,